The Tomorrow Show: Barrett quits

 In the immediate aftermath of her acrimonious departure from Tomorrow, Barrett mostly steered clear of publicly going into details of her feud with Snyder, either dismissing the questions completely or only offering vague comments.
-Asked about it by Johnny Carson during her 22 July 1981 Tonight Show promotional appearance for her upcoming celebrity special, Barrett responded with a 'no comment'; when journalist and TV critic Tom Shales brought it up in a fall 1981 Washington Post interview, she commented that it would require a "longer analytical response than just saying that ‘Tom Snyder is a son of a bitch’" before clarifying she doesn't feel that way about him and adding she has “lots of feelings about Snyder, some of which are very sad”.

-Asked by a New York Times reporter if Barrett or Snyder was more responsible for the malicious breakup, an anonymous NBC executive was quoted as responding: “That's like asking if you'd rather die of a heart attack or cancer”.
+Asked about it by Johnny Carson during her July 22, 1981 Tonight Show appearance promoting her upcoming celebrity special, Barrett responded with a 'no comment'; when journalist and TV critic Tom Shales brought it up in a late 1981 Washington Post interview, she commented that it would require a "longer analytical response than just saying that ‘Tom Snyder is a son of a bitch’," before clarifying she doesn't feel that way about him and adding she has “lots of feelings about Snyder, some of which are very sad.”
+Asked by a New York Times reporter if Barrett or Snyder was more responsible for the malicious breakup, an anonymous NBC executive was quoted as responding, “That's like asking if you'd rather die of a heart attack or cancer.”

-Over the subsequent years and decades, Barrett got more direct in her comments about Snyder—accusing him of bad workplace treatment via saying “terrible things” to her and being part of an old boys network; she further claimed that after she had joined Tomorrow Snyder got very jealous when the ratings started to go up and that he was a “big drinker”.
+Over the subsequent years and decades, Barrett got more direct in her comments about Snyder—accusing him of bad workplace treatment by saying “terrible things” to her and being part of an old boys network; she further claimed that after she had joined Tomorrow Snyder got very jealous when the ratings started to go up and that he was a “big drinker”.